 The 54 species of sea chubs have short heads, blunt snouts, and small mouths.
-They have strong, close-set teeth which are strangely shaped like hockey sticks.
+They have strong, close-set teeth which are strangely shaped like hockey sticks, with two species often spotted on Koh Lanta dive trips.

 There is a single, continuous dorsal fin which can be folded into a scaly groove.
 They have a forked tail and are usually a drab colour and may have some bluish or yellowish stripes.